tuckthomas/ALS-FTD-Dashboard/README.md

 ### fALS: Personal Impact Summary
 Within my lifetime, I have witnessed SOD1 Familial ALS claim the lives of my grandmother, my uncle, my father, and most recently my aunt.
 Our greater extended family has also suffered losses.
 [Click here to learn more about fALS's impact on my family and I.](https://www.iamals.org/stories/tucker-olson-2/)

-If you appreciate this work and would like to suppport it, please remit donations to:
+If you appreciate this work and would like to suppport ALS research, please remit donations to:
 - [Everything ALS](https://www.everythingals.org/donate)
 - [ALS Hope Foundation](https://www.alshf.org/donate)
 - [I AM ALS](https://www.iamals.org/give/)

+If you are interested in my work on this or other projects, I am available for hire: tuckerolson13@gmail.com
 ---

 ## Technology Stack